All Episodes

 And by doing that, he's attempting to escape any tie to it or any accountability for it.

-And it works with uh with certain low information voters.
+And it works with certain low-information voters.

 But then there is the other side of that coin.

-And the other side of that coin is just how bored with Obama are people now.
+And the other side of that coin is Just how bored with Obama are people now?

 Well, in a sense, because the bloom is off the rose and it has been for a long time.

-Remember quite heady days, filled with optimism, although nobody knew quite why.
+Filled with optimism, although nobody knew quite why.

-It was just this guy was different and he was historic and all of that, yet uh it hasn't panned out nothing, not one person's expectations have been met.
+It was just this guy was different and he was historic and all of that.

-And the headline of the slug of her piece is his agenda in gridlock, Obama relishes Road Show.
+And the headline of the slug of her piece is, His agenda in Gridlock, Obama Relishes Road Show.

-Welcome to Barack Obama's split screen presidency on one side, a confident Obama, making campaign-style stomps around the country and ridiculing his political opponents to the delight of cheering supporters on the other side.
+Welcome to Barack Obama's split-screen presidency on one side, a confident Obama making campaign-style stomps around the country and ridiculing his political opponents to the delight of cheering supporters on the other side.

 An increasingly unpopular president hobbled by gridlock on Capitol Hill in a steady stream of vexing foreign policy crises.

-See right there it is.
+See, right there it is.

 Obama is hobbled by a Congress and foreign policy crises, none of which is his doing.